 There are two headphone styles that work best for the workplace, and they are earmuffs and earplug headphones.
 You may have also seen wireless earbuds, but there’s a slimmer chance of them getting approved because they fall out more easily than wired earplug headphones.
 However, if you’re interested in OSHA approved wireless earbuds, the pair below is a good option to consider:

-Now that you’ve considered those points, let’s move onto the individual reviews of each of the headphones in my Top 5 to help you decide which pair suits you.
+Now that you’ve considered those points, let’s move to the individual reviews of each of the headphones in my Top 5 to help you decide which pair suits you.

 #1) Howard Leight by Honeywell Sync Stereo MP3 Earmuff